lycantropus/RandomCoffin/README.md

     java -cp bin HundredPrisioners

-####or for the arbitrary number of rounds (so you can get a feeling of the success rate of the strategy)
+####or for an arbitrary number of rounds (so you can get a feeling of the success rate of the strategy)

     java -cp bin HundredPrisioners 10000